dotimothy/dotimothy/README.md

 <!-- <img width="60%" src="https://github-readme-stats.vercel.app/api?username=dotimothy&show_icons=true"/> -->

-### Update: I will be purusing a Masters of Science in Electrical and Computer Engineering at [UCLA](https://ucla.edu)!!!
+### I am first-year Master's of Science Student at [UCLA](https://ucla.edu).
+My concentration will by in Signals and Systems.

-### I am fourth year ⚡ Electrical Engineering Undergraduate at UC Irvine, specializing in Digital Signal Processing.
-To accelerate my studies, I have vehemently taken a graduate course in 📷 [Digital Image Processing](https://catalogue.uci.edu/allcourses/eecs/) and am apart of the [Accelerated Status](https://engineering.uci.edu/admissions/graduate/accelerated-status-program) program for the ECE Master's Degree.

-### I am currently an undergraduate student researcher for the 💻 [Irvine Computer Vision Laboratory](https://newport.eecs.uci.edu/~timothd4/ICVL) at UC Irvine under the direction of Professor [Glenn Healey](https://engineering.uci.edu/users/glenn-healey).
+### I  was an undergraduate student researcher for the 💻 [Irvine Computer Vision Laboratory](https://newport.eecs.uci.edu/~timothd4/ICVL) at UC Irvine under the direction of Professor [Glenn Healey](https://engineering.uci.edu/users/glenn-healey).
 We are doing research on Spectral Image Filtering on 🔥 Wildfires.
 In the industry, I have interned at [Western Digital](https://www.westerndigital.com/) as an 🌐 Industrial IOT intern for the Summer of 2022.

 ### I have a wide array of 🧑‍💻 programming assests such as MATLAB for Image Processing, Python for Data Analytics/Tensorflow AI, Java for Android App development, and C for Embedded IoT Systems.
 I also have 👨‍🔬 hardware experience in Osciilloscopes, Spectrum Analyzers, and Multimeters.